 Development and Humanitarian Assistance

-In 2017-2018, the Canadian development assistance reached $29.32 million for Chad and targeted mainly humanitarian assistance.
+In 2017-2018, the Canadian development assistance reached provided $29.32 million for to Chad, and targeted mainly primarily as humanitarian assistance.

 For more information on development projects with Chad, see the Project Browser.